localstack/docs/content/en/user-guide/ci/circle-ci/index.md

 ## Configuring a CI key

-To enable LocalStack Pro, you need to add your LocalStack CI key to the project's environment variables.
-The LocalStack will automatically pick it up and activate the licensed features.
+To enable LocalStack Pro, you need to add your LocalStack CI API key to the project's environment variables.
+The LocalStack container will automatically pick it up and activate the licensed features.

 Go to the [API Key Settings](https://app.localstack.cloud/account/apikeys) page and copy your CI key.
 To add the CI key to your CircleCI project, follow these steps: